-Reinforced cement concrete (RCC) or reinforced concrete is concrete that consists of steel bars, plates or fibres that strengthen the concrete.
+Reinforced cement concrete (RCC) or reinforced concrete is concrete that consists of steel bars, plates, or fibers that strengthen the concrete.

 The reinforcing steel rod, bar, or mesh absorbs tensile, shear and compressive stresses within the concrete construction.

 Introduction to reinforced cement concrete:

 Concrete is good at resisting compression but may be very weak to resist stresses, so reinforcement is provided in concrete where tensile stresses are expected.

 The tensile strength of the metal is high and the bond between steel and concrete is decent, as steel is the most effective reinforcement material.